LLNL/umap-apps/src/bfs/README.md

 * You can get #of vertices and #of edges by running ingest\_edge\_list.
 * If '-s' is specified, the program uses system mmap instead of umap.
 * The interface to the umap runtime library configuration is controlled by environment variables, see [Umap Runtime Environment Variables](https://llnl-umap.readthedocs.io/en/develop/environment_variables.html).
 * This is a multi-threads (OpenMP) program.
 You can control the number of threads using the environment variable OMP\_NUM\_THREADS.
-You can also control OpenMP's schedule algorithm of the main BFS loop using OMP\_SCHEDULE environment variable.

 ## Tips for Running Benchmark (on large-scale)